deltablues/highway61/README.md

 2014.06.18: currently an empty repo, there isn't anything to do here right now.

-Settings and values that imply anything more sophisticated than a test repo is in place at present simply to test these attributes.
+The files and settings that are currently in place are there simply to test github use and standard operations.

 ### Team